 Continuation of principles of breath control, tone placement, and correct diction aiming toward technical mastery of standard vocal literature.
 Graduate study assumes a higher level of development in these areas upon entry and sets higher standards for continued improvement than undergraduate study.
-The standard repertoire studied should expand to fill in areas that are lacking and include new and more challenging repertoire.
-(See the Student Handbook for jury/recital requirements.)
-At least one complete operatic role and one oratorio role should be studied during the master's program.
+The standard repertoire studied should exhould be studied during the master's program.

-5210 Practicum: Studio/Choral/Opera Accompanying (0 sh) Supervised practical experience in choral/opera accompanying, solo accompanying and coaching.
+5210 Practicum: Studio/Choral/Opera Accompanying (0 sh)

+Supervised practical experience in choral/opera accompanying, solo accompanying and coaching.
 Students will work with the choral and opera workshop programs, voice students and other large and small ensembles.
 Minimum of 2 semesters required and 30 - 60 hours per semester.
 Recognizing the difference in time needed to prepare, for instance, a set number of choral pieces versus a changing slate of repertoire over 1 semester, the hours assigned may vary significantly.
 Some basic exposure to organ and harpsichord is expected.